jxom/cevoaustralia.github.io/_posts/2017-08-30-the-outage-that-stopped-all-development.markdown

 ---

-I want to share a story about a major development outage that occurred at my former workspace in 2012 and the corresponding leadership response.
+ I want to share my experience when a major development outage occurred and how the leadership responded.

-My former workplace began aggressively using AWS.
+We were aggressively using AWS.
 Like most workplaces that are familiar with a datacenter operating model, cost accounting becomes a focus given the pay-per-hour operating expenditure pricing model of AWS.
-Generally, the first solution of arresting cost is to implement a 'stopinator' type tool that will switch off all compute resources out-of-business hours.
+Generally, the first solution of arresting cost is to implement a solution that would turn off EC2 instances out of hours.
+This was our in-house 'stopinator' tool.

-My former workplace at the time invested heavily on individual local environments deployed into AWS along with team specific CI's also deployed into AWS.
+We invested heavily on individual local environments deployed into AWS along with team specific CI's also deployed into AWS.
 There were some 20 different complex environments supporting 80 odd IT engineers.

-A developer implemented a custom 'stopinator' however they introduced two fundamental bugs that caused a critical outage.
+A developer implemented a custom 'stopinator' however they introduced two fundamental bugs that caused a critical outage:

 * The time-period logic was incorrect - meaning that it ran during business hours
 * The dry-run logic was incorrect - meaning when it ran, it destroyed everything